nengo/nengo-dl/docs/migration-guide.rst

     equivalents during training.
 However, sometimes it is useful to manually enable this swapping in other functions (for example, in order to evaluate the loss function on test data but with the swapped rate neuron models).
-There were a couple ways to do this in NengoDL 2; in NengoDL 3 it is all controlled through the Keras ``learning_phase``.
+There were a couple ways to do this in NengoDL 2; in NengoDL 3 it is all controlled through the ``learning_phase`` configuration option.

     NengoDL 2: